shao-shuai/bike-share-data-engineering/README.md

 #### Goal

 The goal of this project is to create a data pipeline for cleaning, transforming and loading bike share data from Bay Wheel.
-The users would be able to bike traffic given the knowledge of station information, time information, region information and weather information.
+The users would be able to analyze bike traffic given the knowledge of station information, time information, region information and weather information.

 #### Technologies

-The raw dakelake which stores raw data is created on AWS S3.
+We created 3 buckets on AWS S3 for data storage.
 S3 is known for its easy-to-use management features so anyone can organize data and configure finely-tuned access controls to meet specific business, organizational, and compliance requirements.

 Apache Spark is used for our ETL pipeline.
-I spinned up a Spark cluster on EMR.
+We spinned up a Spark cluster on EMR.
 Spark is a memory-based dributed computation architeture.

-The last piece is Apache Airflow, which is used to connect all the component of our pipeline and orchestrate it.
-Airflow has an built-in UI and we are able to tract the whole processing and troubshoot with the logs of the pipeline.
+The last piece is Apache Airflow, which is used to connect all the components of our pipeline and orchestrate it.
+Airflow has an built-in UI and we are able to track the whole process and troubshoot with the logs of the pipeline.